zi2001/Music-Genre-Classification/README.md

 - **Google Cloud Platform (GCP):** Initially used for model deployment, now decommissioned due to cost considerations.

 ## Deployment
-Note: The Google Cloud Platform (GCP) deployment has been decommissioned due to cost considerations.
+The Google Cloud Platform (GCP) deployment has been decommissioned due to cost considerations.
+Docker: Used for containerization to ensure consistent and scalable deployment.
+Streamlit: Utilized for creating a user-friendly interface.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for any bugs or feature requests.